Barua: History

-Originally, the Barua surname was used as a military rank in the Sutiya kingdom held by individuals from the Buruk clan.
-The historical examples, such as Borhuloi Barua, Gajraj Barua, Manik Chandra Barua and Kasitora Barua were Sutiya officials.
+Originally, the Barua surname was used as a military rank in the Chutia kingdom held by individuals from the Buruk clan.
+The historical examples, such as Borhuloi Barua, Gajraj Barua, Manik Chandra Barua and Kasitora Barua were Chutia officials.

 During the Ahom reign, Barua represented by the Tai word Phūu-Kāe(𑜇𑜥;𑜀𑜦𑜧; or literally: "Mediator or person who solves problems" in Ahom language), meant a superintending officer of the Paik system of the Ahom Administration who looked after the law and order of the state.

 Appointments as Baruas were made irrespective of the paik's religion or ethnicity.
-Among other ethnic groups, there is mention of Sutiya Baruas in several instances of Buranjis.
-For example, there was a Sutiya revolt against the monarchy led by a Sutiya Barua in 1673.
-Ahom Barua was a position held by the family of the Sutiya Kataki who joined the Ahoms, after the defeat of Sutiyas; while Sutiya Karhi Barua was an officer under whom the Sutiya archers of the king's palace were posted.
-During the reign of Siva Singha, the Dulia Barua and Kukurachuwa Barua were Sutiyas.
-Other examples of Sutiya Baruas include Moi Barua (Buruk-Chutia origin) and Aruwandhara Barua.
-The Kachari, Sonowal and Thengal Baruas were of Kachari origin, while the others like Bapu, Bez and Dewalia Baruas were Brahmins.
+Among other ethnic groups, there is mention of Chutia Baruas in several instances of Buranjis.
+For example, there was a Chutia revolt against the monarchy led by a Chutia Barua in 1673.
+Ahom Barua was a position held by the family of the Chutia Kataki who joined the Ahoms after the defeat of Chutias; while Chutia Karhi Barua was an officer under whom the Chutia archers of the king's palace were posted.
+During the reign of Siva Singha, the Dulia Barua and Kukurachuwa Barua were Chutias.
+Other examples of Chutia Baruas include Moi Barua (Buruk-Chutia origin) and Aruwandhara Barua.

+The Kachari Baruas were of Sonowal and Thengal origin; Kath Barua was appointed from Kayasthas, while Moran Baruas were appointed from Morans.
+Others like Bapu, Bez and Dewalia Baruas were Brahmins.
 Besides these, during the Moamoria rebellion, the Matak rebels also appointed Baruas among themselves.